 However, people are often surprised by the customization capabilities of yurts.
 For example, WeatherPort yurts come in five sizes (12, 18, 20, 24, and 30 feet) and can be integrated with a loft system to create a two-story retreat.
-WeatherPort’s high-strength steel frame system allows for custom door, window, and skylight options, as well as lighting, electrical, and insulation systems.
+WeatherPort’s high-strength steel frame system allows for the custom door, window, and skylight options, as well as lighting, electrical, and insulation systems.

-WeatherPort also gives you the option to add your logo or custom graphics to your yurt, as well as choose your preferred color for both the fabric and the powder coated steel frame.
+WeatherPort also gives you the option to add your logo or custom graphics to your yurt, as well as choose your preferred color for both the fabric and the powder-coated steel frame.
 These customizations can turn your rustic camping stay into a modern glamping experience.

 Ease and Efficiency of Setup for Log Cabins and Yurts